Bureau of Labor Statistics: History

 The Bureau of Labor was established within the Department of the Interior on June 27, 1884, to collect information about employment and labor.
 Its creation under the Bureau of Labor Act (23 Stat.
 60) stemmed from the findings of U.S. Senator Henry W. Blair's "Labor and Capital Hearings", which examined labor issues and working conditions in the U.S. Statistician Carroll D. Wright became the first U.S. Commissioner of Labor in 1885, a position he held until 1905.
 The Bureau's placement within the federal government structure changed three times in the first 29 years following its formation.
 It was made an independent (sub-Cabinet) department by the Department of Labor Act (25 Stat.
 182) on June 13, 1888.
 The Bureau was then incorporated into the Department of Commerce and Labor by the Department of Commerce Act (32 Stat.
 827) on February 14, 1903.
 Finally, it was transferred under the Department of Labor in 1913, where it resides today.
 Starting in 1992, BLS was headquartered in the Postal Square Building near Washington Union Station.
 During 2024, BLS headquarters were moved to the Suitland Federal Center in Suitland, Maryland, into the same facility that houses the Bureau of the Census headquarters.

 Since 1915, the BLS has published the Monthly Labor Review, a journal focused on the data and methodologies of labor statistics.

-The BLS is headed by a commissioner who serves a four-year term from the date he or she takes office.
+The BLS is headed by a commissioner who serves a four-year term of office.

 Erica Groshen was confirmed by the U.S. Senate on January 2, 2013, and sworn in as the 14th commissioner of labor statistics on January 29, 2013, for a term that ended on January 27, 2017.
 William Wiatrowski, Deputy Commissioner of the BLS, served as Acting Commissioner until the next commissioner, William Beach was sworn in.
 Beach served until January 2024, at which time he was succeeded by Erika McEntarfer.

 Firing of Commissioner McEntarfer

+Trump fired BLS director Erika McEntarfer soon after a downward revision to the July 2025 employment statistic, but subsequent months showed no net improvement over July's number.
+In December 2025, Trump rated his economy as "A+++++".

 On August 1, 2025, President Donald Trump announced that he would fire Commissioner McEntarfer, hours after a downward revision in job creation was published in the Bureau's July jobs report.
 According to the BBC, "[t]he decision shocked Wall Street and raised alarm about White House interference in economic data."
 Commentators pointed out that due to BLS security precautions, the commissioner did not have access to the systems that collect the data for this report, and could not change the results without a large number of people knowing and at least some of them complaining publicly.

+The White House nominated Brett Matsumoto to be the new Commissioner, filing for Senate confirmation on May 11, 2026.